WakiMak/trentent.github.io-forked/_posts/2014-08-26-updating-appv-5-package-files-without-resequencing.md

 tags:
   - AppV
 ---
-With AppV 5.0 HF4 you can update the files inside a package without having to go through resequencing. Â The only catch is you have to prestage the file you want to replace/update first in the location you want, and I don't think you can update files in the PVAD, only VFS.
+With AppV 5.0 HF4 you can update the files inside a package without having to go through resequencing.
+The only catch is you have to prestage the file you want to replace/update first in the location you want, and I don't think you can update files in the PVAD, only VFS.

 <div style="clear: both; text-align: center;">
   <a style="margin-left: 1em; margin-right: 1em;" href="http://1.bp.blogspot.com/-LE3CJdwHKcU/U_z5cQsv-KI/AAAAAAAAAgI/t0EPKahnbPU/s1600/1.png"><img src="http://1.bp.blogspot.com/-LE3CJdwHKcU/U_z5cQsv-KI/AAAAAAAAAgI/t0EPKahnbPU/s1600/1.png" width="320" height="223" border="0" /></a>